delhivery/LeaderCluster/README.md

 - Apache Maven: `sudo apt-get install maven`
 - Set the environment variable `JAVA_HOME`

-After, that, clone the project to a folder and to build the project, use commands:-
+After, that, clone the project to a folder and to build the project, use commands:

-- cd LeaderCluster
+    cd LeaderCluster
-- mvn install
+    mvn install

 ##How to use
 There are three ways to use it:-